scholnicks/itunes-library/README.md

     for item in playlist.items:
         print item          # perform function on each item in the playlist

-# get a 1 or more playlist by name
+# get a single playlist
 playlist = lib.getPlaylist("Gray")

 # get a list of all of the David Bowie songs